How To: Preserve a Carved Pumpkin

 No amount of candy corn can make up for the moment you realize that your carefully carved pumpkin’s smile has turned into a rotting grimace just as the trick-or-treaters start showing up at the door.
-The freshest pumpkin is carved October 31, so if you are tempted to start the festivities earlier, follow these tips to make sure there will still be a plump pumpkin to greet the neighborhood kids once the big day arrives.
+The freshest pumpkin is carved October 31, so if you are tempted to start the festivities earlier, follow this advice for how to preserve a carved pumpkin.
+With it, you’ll have a plump pumpkin to greet the neighborhood kids once the big day arrives.

-With a keyhole saw, either take off the top of the pumpkin (best if you intend to put a candle inside), or make a hole in the back.
-Then dig out the pumpkin pulp with a scraping tool—a spoon can do, but it helps to have something with a sharp edge or teeth.
-Be sure to remove one hundred percent of the pumpkin guts.
 Carve the gourd by affixing a stencil and using an awl—or another thin, sharp tool—to outline the pattern with small holes before cutting.
-Then dig in carefully with a miniature saw or sharp knife to complete the Jack-o’-Lantern’s face.
-Even a drill can double as a carving tool—use a ½ inch or ¾ spade bit for making the eyes.
+Then dig in carefully with a miniature saw or sharp knife to complete the Jack-o’-Lantern’s face (this kit from Target has all the tools you need).
+Even a drill can double as a carving tool—use a ½-inch or ¾-inch spade bit for making the eyes.

 Once you’ve got the perfect ghoulish grin, the preserving process begins.
-Joyce Martin Demchak, a floral design instructor with the New York Botanical Garden Adult Education Program (and pumpkin expert) suggests drying the pumpkin interior using a paper towel.
-“Carving the pumpkin exposes it to the air, and to bacteria, which is what causes pumpkin rot,” says Joyce.
+Former floral design instructor with the New York Botanical Garden Adult Education Program (and pumpkin expert) Joyce Martin Demchak suggests drying the pumpkin interior using a paper towel.
+“Carving the pumpkin exposes it to the air, and to bacteria, which is what causes pumpkin rot,” Demchak says.